alexwitherspoon/Remote-Manager-Toolkit/README.md

 >
 > **Outcomes**
 > * What should we celebrate?
-> * What are large/long lived blockers?
+> * Any large/long lived blockers?
 > * Any large changes, PTO or Leave coming up?
 > * How do you feel about current work/situation?
 > * Open Conversation for Social/Professional Development